-Celebrate this season with a creamy chocolate White Russian, made with luxurious sweetened condensed milk, chocolate syrup, coffee liqueur, and vodka, it’s an indulgent treat!
+Celebrate this holiday season with a creamy chocolate White Russian, made with luxurious sweetened condensed milk, chocolate syrup, coffee liqueur, and vodka, it’s an indulgent dessert-worthy cocktail!

 This post is sponsored by Eagle Brand® Sweetened Condensed Milk.

 It’s official: holiday party season is upon us.

 Upon us or full-blown here?
 Probably more like it’s here and now and we’re in it.

 The lights are up, the cookies are baked, and the presents are wrapped.
 And you’re juggling all the holiday parties to attend – and host.